 Classic car enthusiasts were not left disappointed either, the main cobbled street was lined with prime vintage cars.

 There were some fine examples of workmanship from the period and they really do help set the scene.
 Mark and I were up and about early as they were arriving.
 Managed to take a few pictures before the expected influx.
+I am wearing one of our 1940s replica Beau Belle dresses.
+Mark wears a Revival blue stripe vintage style shirt & tank top.

 Revival Vintage Stall

-Of course my favourite moment of the weekend was meeting Chris from Corrie who bought a pair of our own brand grey notchback trousers.
+Of course, my favourite moment of the weekend was meeting Chris from Corrie who bought a pair of our own brand grey notchback trousers.
 Such a lovely guy, taking time out to pose with me when he must get fed up of doe-eyed women asking for selfies.
 He was very patient and obliging with everyone.

 Post-event the organisers can't relax too much because they do it all again for their 1960s event 22-23 June.
-If you want to look the part for this take a look at some of our sixties clothing for ladies and for men here.
+If you want to look the part for this take a look at some of our sixties clothing for ladies and 1960s clothing for men here.

 By Cian Smith & Helene Fallows